 ArkaBarka Floating Hostel in Belgrade, Serbia

 For an affordable floating hotel option, check out a floating hostel right on the Danube in Serbia.
-With a central location in Belgrade, it’s just minutes from the Museum of Contemporary Art and Palace of Serbia.
+With a central location in Belgrade, it’s just minutes from the Museum of Contemporary Art and the Palace of Serbia.
 Amenities at the hostel include large windows, shared or private bathrooms, complimentary bikes, BBQ facilities, and free Wi-Fi.
 Boat tours can also be arranged.

 Hotel OFF Paris Seine in Paris, France

-If you’re looking for a different type of stay in Paris, then book a night or two at Hotel OFF Paris Seine.
+If you’re looking for a different type of stay in Paris, then book a night or two at the Hotel OFF Paris Seine.
 While it might not look like it with its modern decor, plunge pool, and on-site bar and restaurant, the hotel is actually a floating barge.
 Popular with younger travelers, the hotel offers a Sunday brunch and theme parties.
 The hotel is moored near the Austerlitz Metro station between the Left and Right Banks of the city.

 Arctic Bath in Harads, Sweden